 The business that would become Gulf Oil started in 1901 with the discovery of oil at Spindletop, near Beaumont, on the Gulf Coast of Texas.
-A group of investors - the largest of whom was William Larimer Mellon, grandson of Thomas Mellon, founder of the Mellon Bank - promoted the development of a oil refinery at Port Arthur, to refine the oil found at Spindletop and in 1907, the Gulf Oil Coroporation was founded.
-The company chose the color orange for their tank wagons because it wasn't being used by any other refinery company and the colour was later adopted for their company logo.
+A group of investors, the largest of whom was William Larimer Mellon, grandson of Thomas Mellon, founder of the Mellon Bank, promoted the development of a oil refinery at Port Arthur to refine the oil found at Spindletop and in 1907 the Gulf Oil Corporation was founded.
+The company chose the color orange for their tank wagons because it wasn't being used by any other refinery company and the color was later adopted for their company logo.

-The business grew steadily and achived notable commercial and technical innovations including establishing the first drive-in service station in Pittsburgh, Pennsylvania in 1913 - where they also sold the first commerical road maps in the US - and building the world's first over water oil platform in Caddo Lake, in 1911.
-In 1932, Gulf Oil finished construction on their headquaters in Pittsburgh, a 44-story skyscrapper known as the Gulf Building, which was the tallest building in Pittsburgh until 1970.
+The business grew steadily and archived notable commercial and technical innovations including establishing the first drive-in service station in Pittsburgh, Pennsylvania in 1913 where they also sold the first commercial road maps of the US and building the world's first over water oil platform in Caddo Lake in 1911.
+In 1932, Gulf Oil finished construction on their headquarters in Pittsburgh, a 44-story skyscraper known as the Gulf Building, which was the tallest building in Pittsburgh until 1970.
 Gulf Oil expanded worldwide until the early 1970's, acquiring privately owned chains of gas stations through which they would then sell Gulf products.
-The company became substantially invested in product technology and developed many speciality products for the maritime and aviation sectors, most notably its range of greases and lubricants.
+The company became substantially invested in product technology and developed many specialty products for the maritime and aviation sectors, most notably its range of greases and lubricants.